simongren/simongren.github.io/_pages/about.md

 ---

-I am currently a PhD student in Political Science at the University of Gothenburg, Sweden.
+I am currently a Ph.D. student in Political Science at the University of Gothenburg, Sweden.

-My research interests revolve around the impact of different forms of welfare service provision on citizens, particularly focusing on the case of the marketization of the educational sector in Sweden.
-I study both the effects on the quality and cost of the provided services and the consequences for the interaction between citizens and the government.
+My dissertation is focused on examining the impact of various forms of welfare service provision on citizens, with a particular emphasis on the marketization of the educational sector in Sweden.
+I study both the effects on service quality and cost, as well as the consequences for the interaction between citizens and the government.

-You can find my [research here](https://simongren.github.io/research) and download my [CV here.](/files/paper1.pdf)
+You can find my [research here](https://simongren.github.io/research) and download my [CV here](/files/paper1.pdf).